 2004 (New England): Dempsey won MLS Rookie of the Year after a remarkable first season with the New England Revolution.
 He played in 24 of 30 games, finishing tied for third on the team with seven goals scored and fifth in points with 15.
 He helped the Revolution advance to the Eastern Conference Championship before falling to D.C.
 United 4-3 on penalty kicks.
 He earned his first appearance as a substitute in the 83rd minute on April 3 against L.A., and started the first game of his MLS career, playing 90 minutes on April 17 vs. San Jose.
 Dempsey scored the first goal of his MLS career in the 12th minute against the MetroStars (April 25).

 Dempsey made his first international appearance for the United States Men’s National Team on November 17, 2004 versus Jamaica.
 He scored his first goal on May 28, 2005 against England.
 In 2005, Dempsey appeared in 13 games, including four CONCACAF Gold Cup matches to help the U.S. win its third title.
 Dempsey made his first World Cup appearance in 2006, scoring two goals.
 The following year, Dempsey was named U.S. Soccer’s Male Athlete of the Year after scoring three goals and helping the team win another CONCACAFGold Cup title.
 In 2009, Dempsey surpassed the 50-cap mark while posting a career-high 14 starts.
 At the 2010 World Cup, Dempsey scored the game-tying goal against England in the World Cup opener, and attempted the fourth most shots of any player in the group phase.
 Dempsey led the team with five goals in 2011.
 He secured Jurgen Klinsmann’s first win with the match’s lone goal on October 8.
 The following year, Dempsey posted a career-high six goals, including five in the semifinal round of World Cup qualifying, with three of them serving as game-winners.
 In 2013, Dempsey started all 10 appearances for USA and matched his career-high with six goals.
 He is currently tied for the all-time U.S. lead with 13 goals in World Cup Qualifying.
-This past year, USA’s captain scored the fastest goal in American World Cup history, and the fifth fastest in all-time World Cup history, with a goal 30 seconds into the match against Ghana on June 16, 2014.
+He scored the fastest goal in American World Cup history, and the fifth fastest in all-time World Cup history, with a goal 30 seconds into the match against Ghana on June 16, 2014.
 He scored another goal in group play to trail Landon Donovan by one goal for most in American World Cup history.
-In all, Dempsey has scored 40 international goals, which ranks second in U.S. history, on 112 appearances.
+The forward tallied five goals in nine matches for the USMNT throughout CONCACAF’s World Cup Qualification process for the 2018 tournament in Russia.
+In all, Dempsey has scored 57 international goals, which is tied with Donovan for the most in U.S. history, on 141 appearances.

 As a three-year star at Furman at midfield and forward, he was in the top four on the team in scoring in each of his three years for the Paladins, finishing with 17 goals and 19 assists for 53 points in 62 games.
 During his time at Furman, he helped lead his team to a pair of Southern Conference titles and two NCAA Tournament appearances, including a berth in the third round in 2002 and a top 10 national ranking.
 He was selected to the NSCAA Second Team All-America squad in 2002 and was an All-Southern Conference selection all three years, along with being a two-time NSCAA All –South region choice.

-“Deuce” and his wife, Bethany, have three children: daughters Elysia and Sophia, and son Jackson.
+“Deuce” and his wife, Bethany, have four children: daughters Elysia and Sophia, and sons Jackson and Clayton.
 He is the son of Aubrey and Debbie Dempsey, and the fourth of five children.
 His parents used to drive Clint to practice on a six-hour round trip to Dallas three times a week.
 A huge fan of fishing and hiphop, Dempsey recorded his own single “Don’t Tread” in 2006.